Eleanor D. Acheson: Early life

-Her father, David Campion Acheson, is an American attorney who worked for the United States Atomic Energy Commission and served as an assistant to former Treasury secretary Henry H. Fowler.
-Her grandfather is the former United States Secretary of State Dean Acheson.
+Her father, David Campion Acheson, was an American attorney who worked for the United States Atomic Energy Commission and served as an assistant to former Treasury secretary Henry H. Fowler.
+Her grandfather was the former United States Secretary of State Dean Acheson.
 Acheson's great-grandfather was Edward Campion Acheson (1858–1934), an English-born Church of England priest who moved to the U.S. to become Episcopal Bishop of Connecticut.
 Acheson's great-grandmother was Eleanor Gertrude Gooderham, the Canadian-born granddaughter of prominent Canadian distiller William Gooderham (1790–1881), who was a founder of the Gooderham and Worts Distillery.
 Her grandmother, Alice Acheson, a painter and graduate of Wellesley College, was the daughter of Louis Stanley, a railroad lawyer and Jane C. Stanley, a watercolorist.
 Alice's grandfather was John Mix Stanley, a renowned painter of American Indian life in the Wild West.

-Together Acheson's parents had three children: